Join us for an adventure in flavor!

 Moqueca Capixaba is cooked in Espírito Santo.
 It is the lighter of the two variations, and is typically cooked in special Capixaba pans, which are black clay stew pots.

-The variation we’re sharing today is Moqueca Baiana, from Bahia.
+The variation I am sharing today is Moqueca Baiana, from Bahia.
 It has the addition of coconut milk, which makes the broth rich and creamy.

 Fish is the most common seafood used, though others can be added as well.
-We love mixing seafoods, so couldn’t help but add in shrimp and mussels.
+I love mixing seafoods, so couldn’t help but add in shrimp and mussels.

 This Moqueca Baiana recipe is an wonderfully tasty Brazilian seafood stew that's easy to make, and is perfect for special occasions and company.